dragomit/hsm/README.md

    the initial transitions are followed, eventually landing in a leaf state.

-For example, in the state machine shown in the [Quick Start](#quick-start) section, delivering the _open_ event while the state machine is in the Baking state will cause exiting Baking and Door Closed states and entering Door Open state.
+For example, in the state machine shown in the [Quick Start](#quick-start) section, delivering the "open" event while the state machine is in the "Baking" state will cause exiting "Baking" and "Door Closed" states and entering "Door Open" state.
 (In this case LCA is the implicit top-level state that contains the entire state machine.)

-On the other hand, delivering the _off_ event to the Baking state will exit Baking and enter Off state.
+On the other hand, delivering the "off" event to the "Baking" state will exit "Baking" and enter "Off" state.
-(In this case, LCA is the Door Closed state.)
+(In this case, LCA is the "Door Closed" state.)

 This transition semantics is known as _external transitions_.
 Hsm also supports internal and local transitions, which are described next.